julien-hadleyjack/challenge-me/README.rst

 .. end-badges

 **Note**: This is still an early version which can have unwanted side effects like accidentally deleting a wrong file.
 Use with care.

 A command line tool for improving or at least testing your programming knowledge. *challenge-me* gives you programming exercises on various topics that you have to solve.
 It can check to see if your solution is correct and then provide you with the next exercise if true.
-A run could look like this
+A run could look like this:

 .. code:: shell

     $ challenge-me start
     Starting first challenge for category array.

     $ challenge-me verify
     Verifying challenge 1 for category array.
     Failure.
     Input: 1 2 3 4
     Result:
     Expected: 1 2 0 0

     $ # editing file with own solution

     $ challenge-me verify string
     Verifying challenge 1 for category string.
     Success.